sofie-a/sofie-a/README.md

-## Hi 👋
-## I’m Ann-Sofie
+## Hi 👋  I’m Ann-Sofie

 Welcome to the page of a curious problem solver.
 I enjoy fighting with terminals and requests because the end result is worth it (atleast almost always 😅)

-Please check out my project to get a sneak peak into what has been keeping me busy lately
+Check out my project to get a sneak peak into what has been keeping me busy lately

 See you around in the coding universe 👩🏽‍💻
 <!---